BenasJasilionis/tech201_virtualisation/multi_machine_vagrant.md

 vagrant ssh app
 ```
 * You should now be in your `app` virtual machine
-2) Navigate to your `app` folder using `cd` until you're in a folder which has app.js when `ls` is ran
+2) Navigate to your `app` folder using `cd` until you're in a folder which has `app.js` when `ls` is ran
-3) Create an environmental variable to link to the post folder of the database:
+3) Create an environmental variable to link to the `posts` folder of the database:
 ```
 export DB_HOST=mongodb://192.168.10.150:27017/posts
 ```
-* Run `printenv DB_HOST` to check the contents, if done correctly you should be displayed : `mongodb://192.168.10.150:27017/posts
+* Run `printenv DB_HOST` to check the contents, if done correctly you should be displayed : `mongodb://192.168.10.150:27017/posts`
 4) Seed the database :
 ```
 node seeds/seed.js